Features of the Student Testing Application

 -

-For answer options with checkboxes, if the student selects the third option’s checkbox in a vertical list of answer options, selecting (clicking) the third option’s text will both shade the line of text in the line reader and select that answer option as one of the student’s responses to the test question (figure 10).
+For answer options with checkboxes, if the student selects the third option’s checkbox in a vertical list of answer options, selecting (clicking) the third option’s text will both shade the line of text in the line reader and select that answer option as one of the student’s responses to the test question (figure 11).
 The student must select a line of text away from a checkbox answer option—in a passage or the test question, for example—to unselect the selected line as the focus of the line reader universal tool.
 However, that answer option is still selected as one of the student’s responses unless or until the student selects the checkbox to unselect it.

-Figure 10.
+Figure 11.
 Line Reader with a checkboxes (sample screen)

 About Text-to-Speech

-A student testing with text-to-speech can listen to passages, questions, answer options (figure 11), and responses to CR items (figure 12).
-Text-to-speech is only available for operational testing when using the secure browser and only when assigned as an embedded accommodation (Smarter Balanced for ELA and CSA reading passages) or designated support (mathematics, ELA, CAST, and CSA items).
-Text-to-speech is only available for the practice tests in conjunction with a supported Chrome or Firefox web browser.
+- Text-to-speech is only available for operational testing when using the secure browser and only when assigned as an embedded accommodation (Smarter Balanced for ELA and CSA reading passages) or designated support (mathematics, ELA, CAST, and CSA items).

-Figure 11.
+Figure 12.
 Speak tool options for questions (sample screen)

 The following details apply for a student to listen to question content with the text-to-speech tool: